arthchan2003/arthchan2003.github.io/docs/about.md

 ### Others

-With Waikit Lau, I have curated and manage the [Facebook AIDL Group](https://www.facebook.com/groups/DeepNetGroup) and its LinkedIn version(https://www.linkedin.com/groups/12846050/).
+With Waikit Lau, I have curated and manage the [Facebook AIDL Group](https://www.facebook.com/groups/DeepNetGroup) and its [LinkedIn version](https://www.linkedin.com/groups/12846050/).

 ---